CAFCASS is a major source of injustice for children and APs. Make no mistake about that.

-Second, in July 2017, CAFCASS produced a report about domestic violence.
-Leaving aside a critique for the moment, it is deeply concerning that CAFCASS chose to involve Women’s Aid, but no groups that represent men.
+.
+Leaving aside a critique for the moment, it is deeply concerning that CAFCASS chose to involve Women’s Aid, but not one group that represents men.
 The problem is not just the report itself, but in the narrowness of the consultation.
-CAFCASS operate, like social workers generally, under false and outmoded paradigms about the roles of men and women in society.

 Fourth – Wishes and Feelings Reports